 We both adore island travel.
 No matter the island, visiting an island means you leave everything behind.
 The pace slows and you can relax.
 The San Juan Islands are no different.
 They may only be an hour away, but the moment you step onto one of the islands, you are on island time.

 Be sure to check out our nifty Google map that shows you everywhere we went so you can visit yourself.
 It works great on a phone.
-Click here or the map to check it out!

 How to Get to the San Juan Islands